kwaters/blang/notes.md

 TODO
 ----
-Variable definitions in the C backend.
 Makefile to support B compilation.
 File handling in lexer.b.
 Token dumping in C implementation for testing against B lexer.

+Auto arrays.

-Defer "extrn" hack to post C phase.
+Defer to post C phase:
+    - "extern" hack
+    - Line number tracking
+    - Initialization of external variables with addresses of other externals

-Performance Optimzation
+Performance Optimization
 -----------------------
 - Use 61-bit integers with the bottom 3 bits always zeroed.
 Sort of like tagged arithmatic with only one tag type.